kantorset/mexrust/README.md

 ```

-It also defines the MexInterface class which packages the pointers to the inputs and outputs received from Matlab/Octave and provides methods to extract them into rust and pass back to matlab.
+It also defines the MexInterface class which packages the pointers to the inputs and outputs received from Matlab/Octave and provides methods to extract them into rust and pass back to MATLAB / Octave.
 ```rust
     pub struct MexInterface{
         nlhs: c_int,